Does Pet Insurance Cover Surgery?

 Your financial situation

-Pet surgeries vary widely in cost, with common procedures like cataract surgery averaging $3,600 for dogs, bladder stone removal averaging $1,821 for dogs and foreign body removal averaging $1,260 for cats, according to CareCredit’s 2024 data.
-Most pet insurance policies reimburse 60% to 90% of eligible costs after you meet your deductible, which could mean getting back hundreds or thousands of dollars on your surgery bill.
+Pet surgeries vary widely in cost, with common procedures like cataract surgery averaging $3,600 for dogs, bladder stone removal averaging $1,821 for dogs and foreign body removal averaging $1,260 for cats, according to CareCredit's 2024 data.
+Pet insurance is worth it as it reimburses 60% to 90% of eligible costs after you meet your deductible and file a claim, which could mean getting back hundreds or thousands of dollars on your surgery bill.

 Pet Insurance for Surgery: Bottom Line

 Pet insurance covers medically necessary surgeries for accidents and illnesses that occur after your waiting period ends, reimbursing 60% to 90% of eligible costs.
 Most major providers like AKC, Lemonade and Pumpkin include surgery coverage in their standard plans without requiring add-ons.
-To determine if you need pet insurance that covers surgery, consider your pet's breed-specific health risks, their age and your financial situation.
+Consider your pet's breed-specific health risks, their age and your financial situation to determine if you need the best pet insurance that covers surgery.

 Can I Get Pet Insurance Before Surgery: FAQ

-We’ve addressed frequently asked questions about pet insurance coverage for surgery below:
+Find answers to common questions about pet insurance coverage for surgery:

 Can I get pet insurance after surgery is recommended?